RyanDSteiner/16_Quads_Geoboard_Puzzle/README.md

 # "16 Quadrilaterals" Geoboard Puzzle

-This program challenges users to draw 16 possible non-congruent quadrilaterals on a digital 3x3 pegboard, providing feedback and tracking progress as they explore the problem.
+This program challenges users to draw all 16 possible non-congruent quadrilaterals on a digital 3x3 pegboard, providing feedback and tracking progress as they explore the problem.

 ## Installation